Skip to main content

 stk destroy app --env prod --watch

--q, --non-interactiveDoes not prompt the user for input parameters and returns an error if any required parameter is not provided.
+-q, --non-interactiveDoes not prompt for parameters and returns an error if any required parameter is missing.

 stk destroy app --env prod --non-interactive